avnigupta16/NIR_Sensor/README.md

-# Portable Spectrometer for Non-Invasive Sugar Content Detection in fruits Using Near-Infrared Spectrometry(NIRS)
+# Portable Spectrometer for Non-Invasive Sugar Content Detection in fruits Using Near-Infrared Spectrometry(NIRS).

 A brief description of what this project does and who it's for.